Can a brace can help a rotator cuff tear?

 In conjunction with the treatments above, a patient may need to wear a brace or sling to limit shoulder movement.

-Bauerfeind recommend wearing a shoulder brace such as the OmoTrain to stabilise the shoulder joint and activate the muscles.
+We recommend wearing a shoulder brace such as the OmoTrain S to stabilise the shoulder joint and activate the muscles.

-The OmoTrain also uses an intermittent compression which relieves pain and promotes circulation, while its special strap system guides the joint securely during movement and leaves the chest free so you can breathe easily.
+The OmoTrain also uses intermittent compression, which relieves pain and promotes circulation.
+Its special strap system guides the joint securely during movement and leaves the chest free so you can breathe easily.